Wild Life (concert)

-Wild Life was Japanese-American singer-songwriter Hikaru Utada's final concert tour before her scheduled hiatus from 2011.
+Wild Life was Japanese-American singer-songwriter Hikaru Utada's final concert tour before their scheduled hiatus from 2011.
 Utada performed only two dates at the Yokohama Arena, Japan on December 8 and 9, 2010.

 Tickets

 Tickets were initially going to be distributed through purchases of the limited first-press issues of the album supporting the tour, Utada Hikaru Single Collection Vol. 2, with people being told to visit a website to enter the draw, but this idea was later scrapped.
 Instead, the codes received in the album are now for a website in which people can view the show on demand, watch a special movie (which later turned out to be a "Making of" featurette about the making of the Goodbye Happiness music video), view pictures from the concerts, as well as sign up for a special gift of the week.
 The site went live on January 13, 2011.